Karner Blue Butterfly

 Life Cycle

-Two broods of Karner blue butterflies hatch each year, one in the spring and one in the summer.
-After mating, the female Karner blue lays her eggs on a lupine plant.
-The eggs are about 1 millimeter in diameter.
+Two broods of Karner Blue Butterflies hatch each year, one in the spring and one in the summer.
+After mating, the female Karner Blue lays her eggs on a lupine plant.
+The eggs are about 0.04 inches (1 mm) in diameter.

 When the caterpillars hatch, they are tiny, less than a third of an inch or a few millimeters long.
 They crawl up the lupine plant and begin to eat the leaves.
 They eat the leaves of the blue lupine for three to four weeks and then form a chrysalis* and pupate* for 8-11 days.